BaderLab/PromoterPredictor/README.md

 =====PROMOTER PREDICTOR SOFTWARE=====

-This folder contains the necessary files for running the promoter region predictor curated in the associated study.
+This repository contains the necessary files for running the promoter region predictor curated in the associated study.
 The package contains several python scripts, SQLite3 databases and a WEKA model file containing the resulting model.
 All instructions pertaining to which packages must be installed and how to run the